By Simon Glassock

 The basic technique of traditional cross-country skiing is so close to walking that if you can be trusted to put one foot in front of the other, even the most confirmed snow novice will be tramping happily along whispering trails in a relatively short space of time.

 And although loipe trails are man-made, they can cover hundreds of kilometers, offering everything from tranquil meandering through woods and picturesque villages to days spent in remote and beautiful but uncompromising mountain landscapes.

 Getting to and from these more rugged areas calls for some additional techniques to be learned as well as a modicum of fitness and determination but, while cross-country skiing can be a rigorous and demanding activity in challenging conditions, it is nevertheless open to all comers.

 My destination this time was Høvringen, some 300km north-west of Oslo and one of the gateways to Norway’s oldest national park, the Rondane National Park.
-The park was established in 1962 and extended in 2003 to almost double its original size so that it now covers 963 square kilometres of mountains, fells, ravines and valleys, with ten peaks above 2,000 meters.
+The park was established in 1962 and extended in 2003 to almost double its original size so that it now covers 963 square kilometers of mountains, fells, ravines, and valleys, with ten peaks above 2,000 meters.

 On only one occasion did we return to the hotel for the lunchtime buffet.
 This was so good that a number of people in my group ate themselves to the point at which the only sensible thing to do with the rest of the day was loaf around and remember that we were, after all, on holiday.

 Dinner was a served three-course meal of simple but tasty food.
-On the last evening we ate reindeer, a moist and flavoursome meat served with a cloudberry sauce.
+On the last evening, we ate reindeer, moist and flavorsome meat served with a cloudberry sauce.